Khmer Rouge Tribunal: Organs of the ECCC

-The Defence Support Section (DSS) is responsible for providing indigent defendants with a list of lawyers who can defend them, for providing legal support and administrative support to lawyers assigned to represent individual defendants, and for promoting fair trial rights.
-The DSS also acts as a voice for the defence in the media and at outreach events, and organises a legacy program.
-The DSS legacy program is designed to increase understanding of the criminal trial process and the right to a fair trial within Cambodia.
-The program provides an opportunity for Cambodian law students and lawyers to gain experience practicing international law in the hopes that the court will lead to a lasting improvement in the Cambodian legal system.
+The Defence Support Section (DSS) was responsible for providing indigent defendants with a list of lawyers who could defend them, for providing legal support and administrative support to lawyers assigned to represent individual defendants, and for promoting fair trial rights.
+The DSS also acted as a voice for the defence in the media and at outreach events, and organised a legacy program.
+The DSS legacy program was designed to increase understanding of the criminal trial process and the right to a fair trial within Cambodia.
+The program provided an opportunity for Cambodian law students and lawyers to gain experience practicing international law in the hopes that the court will lead to a lasting improvement in the Cambodian legal system.

 Author Mary Kozlovski addresses problems at the Court, including issues impacting fair trial rights, in an essay entitled Bringing the Khmer Rouge to Justice in the June 2012 issue of Global Insight, the journal of the International Bar Association (IBA).